zilishen/documentation/content/nginx/deployment-guides/single-sign-on/keycloak.md

 The instructions assume you have the following:

 * A running Keycloak server.
-See the Keycloak documentation for [installation](https://www.keycloak.org/guides#getting-started) and [configuration](https://www.keycloak.org/server/configuration) instructions.
+See the Keycloak documentation for [Getting Started](https://www.keycloak.org/guides#getting-started) and [Server](https://www.keycloak.org/guides#server) configuration instructions.
 * An NGINX Plus subscription and <span style="white-space: nowrap;">NGINX Plus R15</span> or later.
 For installation instructions, see the [NGINX Plus Admin Guide](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus/).
 * The [NGINX JavaScript module](https://www.nginx.com/blog/introduction-nginscript/) (njs), required for handling the interaction between NGINX Plus and the IdP.
 After installing NGINX Plus, install the module with the command for your operating system.